 Step 2 — Gauge How Important Activities Onboard Will Be for Your Frog Family

-Disney opens up its reservations-required onboard activities, dining and Port Adventures for first-time sailors exactly 75 days prior to embarkation.
-And some of the most popular activities such as the champagne tasting or Olaf's Royal Picnic typically sell out within hours of opening up.
-Not to mention things that have limited space per sailing, such as the “it’s a small world” nursery!, spa treatments or tadpole transformations at the Bibbidi Bobbidi Boutique.
+Disney opens up its reservations-required onboard activities, dining and Port Adventures for first-time sailors exactly 75 days before embarkation, but those with Castaway Club status will have earlier access.
+And some of the most popular activities, such as the champagne tasting or Olaf's Royal Picnic, typically sell out within hours of opening up.
+Not to mention things that have limited space per sailing, such as the “it’s a small world” nursery!," spa treatments or magical makeovers at the Bibbidi Bobbidi Boutique.

 To be fully prepared, you'll want to take into account and understand your Castaway Club membership level, which dictates your advance booking window: